MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ![report footer](./media/mobile-reports-in-the-mobile-apps/report-footer.png)

-The actions you can preform from the footer are:
+The actions you can perform from the footer are:
 1) Reset the report filter and cross highlight selections back to its original state.
 2) Open the conversation pane to view or add comments on this report.
-3) Open the filter pane to view and modify the filter currenly appied on the report.
+3) Open the filter pane to view and modify the filter currently applied on the report.
 4) List all the pages in this report.
 Tapping on page name will load and present that page.
 Moving between report pages can be done by swiping from the edge of your screen to the center.
 5) View all report actions.